daonguyenios/SwiftFlagCleaner/README.md

 # SwiftFlagCleaner

-FlagCleaner is a robust command-line tool designed to parse and manipulate Swift and Objective-C code to remove feature flags and clean up related code.
+SwiftFlagCleaner is a robust command-line tool designed to parse and manipulate Swift and Objective-C code to remove feature flags and clean up related code.
 It leverages the powerful SwiftSyntax and SwiftParser libraries for Swift code analysis and manipulation, while also handling Objective-C files.

 ## Features